inovex/tango-ar-navigation-example/README.md

-# project-tango-ar-navigation-example
+# Project Tango AR Navigation Example

 This is a small example implementation of an augmented reality path finding navigation using Project Tango.

-* walkable floor plan is tracked inside a quadtree
+* walkable floor plan is tracked inside a [quadtree](https://de.wikipedia.org/wiki/Quadtree)
-* navigation through the quadtree using A* with euclidean heuristic
+* navigation through the quadtree using [A*](https://de.wikipedia.org/wiki/A*-Algorithmus) with euclidean heuristic
-* the floor plan is shown in a top view and can be rotated and scaled by pinching and dragging with two fingers
+* the floor plan is shown in a top view and can be rotated and scaled with multitouch gestures

 ![Screenshot](screenshot.png)

 ### Development